Robert Fisk: Osama bin Laden

 Fisk interviewed Osama bin Laden on three occasions.
 The interviews appeared in articles published by The Independent on 6 December 1993, 10 July 1996, and 22 March 1997.
-In Fisk's first interview, "Anti-Soviet warrior puts his army on the road to peace", he wrote of Osama bin Laden, then overseeing the construction of a highway in Sudan: "With his high cheekbones, narrow eyes and long brown robe, Mr. Bin Laden looks every inch the mountain warrior of mujahedin legend.
+In Fisk's first interview, "Anti-Soviet warrior puts his army on the road to peace", he wrote of bin Laden, then overseeing the construction of a highway in Sudan: "With his high cheekbones, narrow eyes and long brown robe, Mr Bin Laden looks every inch the mountain warrior of mujahedin legend.
 Chadored children danced in front of him, preachers acknowledged his wisdom" while observing that he was accused of "training for further jihad wars".

 During one of Fisk's interviews with bin Laden, Fisk noted an attempt by bin Laden to convert him.
 Bin Laden said: "Mr Robert, one of our brothers had a dream ... that you were a spiritual person ... this means you are a true Muslim".
 Fisk replied: "Sheikh Osama, I am not a Muslim. ...
 I am a journalist [whose] task is to tell the truth."
 Bin Laden replied: "If you tell the truth, that means you are a good Muslim."
 During the 1996 interview, bin Laden said the Saudi royal family was corrupt.
 During the final interview in 1997, bin Laden said he sought God's help "to turn America into a shadow of itself".

-Fisk strongly condemned the September 11 attacks, describing them as a "hideous crime against humanity".
+Fisk strongly condemned the September 11 attacks, calling them a "hideous crime against humanity".
 He also denounced the Bush administration's response to the attacks, arguing that "a score of nations" were being identified and positioned as "haters of democracy" or "kernels of evil", and urged a more honest debate on U.S. policy in the Middle East.
 He argued that such a debate had hitherto been avoided "because, of course, to look too closely at the Middle East would raise disturbing questions about the region, about our Western policies in those tragic lands, and about America's relationship with Israel".

 In 2007, Fisk expressed personal doubts about the official historical record of the attacks.
-In an article for The Independent, he wrote that, while the Bush administration was incapable of successfully carrying out such attacks due to its organisational incompetence, he was "increasingly troubled at the inconsistencies in the official narrative of 9/11" and added that he did not condone the "crazed 'research' of David Icke", but was "talking about scientific issues".
-Fisk had earlier addressed similar concerns in a speech at Sydney University in 2006.
-During the speech, Fisk said: "Partly I think because of the culture of secrecy of the White House, never have we had a White House so secret as this one.
-Partly because of this culture, I think suspicions are growing in the United States, not just among Berkeley guys with flowers in their hair. ...
+In an article for The Independent, he wrote that, while the Bush administration was incapable of successfully carrying out such attacks due to its organisational incompetence, he was "increasingly troubled at the inconsistencies in the official narrative of 9/11".
+He said he did not condone the "crazed 'research' of David Icke" but was "talking about scientific issues".
+Fisk had earlier addressed similar concerns in a 2006 speech at Sydney University, in which he said: "Partly I think because of the culture of secrecy of the White House—never have we had a White House so secret as this one—partly because of this culture, I think suspicions are growing in the United States, not just among Berkeley guys with flowers in their hair. ...
 But there are a lot of things we don't know, a lot of things we're not going to be told. ...
 Perhaps the [fourth] plane was hit by a missile, we still don't know".